JBarna/Speechology/readme.md

 ```
 But it can be called prior to capturing the voice for convenience

-## After you've captured voice from the user
+## Available after you've captured voice from the user
 #### this.recognition
 A reference to the underlying WebkitSpeechRecognition.